Ilmenite vs Firecrawl — 2026 Comparison

 The most significant difference between Ilmenite and other tools in the category is the underlying architecture.
 Firecrawl, like most modern scrapers, relies on Node.js and headless Chrome.
 Chrome is powerful, but it is resource-heavy.
 Every single session requires a significant amount of RAM and a noticeable amount of time to "cold start."

-In practical terms, these numbers change how you build your application.
-A 0.19ms cold start means your AI agent doesn't "pause" while waiting for a browser instance to spin up.
-It feels instantaneous.
+In practical terms, the dual-engine architecture changes how you build your application.
+A pure-Rust fast path for static pages means your AI agent doesn't "pause" while waiting for a browser instance to spin up on pages that don't need one.
+When a page does need JavaScript, real Chromium kicks in — same endpoint, same billing, no configuration.

 Pricing Comparison